Recipe: Summer Berry Sangria

 dark honey, like wildflower or buckwheat

-Combine the honey with a tablespoon of water and microwave just long enough to loosen it and make it easier to mix evenly into the brandy.
-Microwave for 15 seconds, and then in additional bursts as needed.
+Place the honey in a small microwave-safe bowl and stir in 1 tablespoon of water.
+Microwave in 15-second bursts, stirring between each burst, just long enough to loosen it and make it easier to mix evenly into the brandy.
+Transfer to a pitcher.